logo

 South Dakota State University

-Located in Brookings, South Dakota State University (SDSU) offers a Master of Science (MS) in Counseling and Human Resource Development with specializations in Clinical Mental Health Counseling; Marriage and Family Counseling; Rehabilitation and Mental Health Counseling; and School Counseling.
+Located in Brookings, South Dakota State University (SDSU) offers a Master of Science (MS) in Counseling and Human Resource Development with specializations in Clinical Mental Health Counseling; Marriage and Family Counseling; Rehabilitation Counseling; and School Counseling.
 In the 60-credit MS in Clinical Mental Health Counseling, students learn how to provide mental health support and counseling services to individuals, families, and groups.
 The program meets state educational requirements to become a Licensed Professional Counselor-Mental Health (LPC-MH) and is accredited by CACREP.
 The 60-credit MS in Marriage and Family Counseling teaches the counseling models and techniques necessary to work with couples and families on an individual or group basis in clinics or private practice.
 Graduates will meet state educational requirements for the Licensed Marriage and Family Therapist (LMFT) credential.
-The CACREP-accredited MS in Rehabilitation and Mental Health Counseling comprises 48 credits and focuses on the mental health and rehabilitation needs of clients with disabilities.
+The CACREP-accredited MS in Rehabilitation and Mental Health Counseling comprises 60 credits and focuses on the mental health and rehabilitation needs of clients with disabilities.
 Students will be eligible to work in entry-level rehabilitation counseling settings.
-Finally, the MS in School Counseling is a 48-credit, CACREP-accredited degree that meets state requirements to become a school counselor.
+Finally, the MS in School Counseling is a 60-credit, CACREP-accredited degree that meets state requirements to become a school counselor.
 In this specialization, students develop guidance counseling programs and learn how to provide individualized counseling support to children and adolescents.
 SDSU also offers 18-credit minors in Mental Health Services and Rehabilitation Services that can be completed online.
 These minors introduce students to the foundational theories and models of counseling but do not lead to licensure.
 They must be completed in combination with an undergraduate major.

 Online and Hybrid Programs